 Power consumption maximum: 400 VA with peripherals

-The architecture of the Logiq F8 incorporates the proven capabilities of GE’s premium ultrasound systems such as Logiq E9.
-At this price point, the Logiq F8 has an excellent price-performance ratio because it integrates advanced tools such as Phase Inversion Harmonic imaging, CrossXBeam, and Speckle Reduction imaging.
-These tools help simplify the acquisition of images, and enhance their overall quality just like GE’s flagship models.
+The architecture of the GE Logiq F8 incorporates the capabilities of GE’s premium ultrasound systems such as the Logiq E9.
+At a price point of $16,000 to $26,000, depending on the condition, year, and options, the Logiq F8 has an excellent price-to-performance ratio.
+The Logiq F8 integrates advanced tools such as Phase Inversion Harmonic imaging, CrossXBeam, and Speckle Reduction imaging.
+These tools help simplify the acquisition of images and enhance their overall quality, just like GE’s flagship models.

-The hardware and software of the Logiq F8 also looks very familiar to GE’s imaging flagship systems.
-Operators will easily adapt to its modern workflow tools such as Auto Optimization, Scan Assistant, and Scan Coach.
-On addition, optional advanced clinical functions such as Static Elastography, Auto IMT, 3D/4D, Tissue Velocity Imaging (TVI) with Q analysis, and B-Steer will help physicians expand applications of their everyday practice.
+The hardware and software of the GE Logiq F8 also resemble the technology on GE’s flagship ultrasound systems.
+Operators of the Loqig F8 will easily adapt to its modern workflow tools, such as Auto Optimization, Scan Assistant, and Scan Coach.
+In addition, optional advanced clinical functions such as Static Elastography, Auto IMT, 3D/4D, Tissue Velocity Imaging (TVI) with Q analysis, and B-Steer will help physicians expand the applications of their everyday practice.

 • 19” (482.6 mm) high-resolution LCD

 • Articulating monitor arm

 • Probe Cable Tray